cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ## Human-in-the-Loop as First-Class Design

 I designed the system with the assumption that AI outputs would require human verification.
-This was not a limitation — it was a trust mechanism.
+This was a trust mechanism.
 Human-in-the-loop was architected as a first-class feature, not an afterthought.

 **Reviewer Workflow:**
 1. AI surfaces answer with source citations